 A military spouse, like his or her significant other, must be largely self-sufficient and ready for anything.
 Whether it's learning of a short-notice deployment or being stop-lossed, the show must always go on at home.
-That's why it is so important for every stay-at-home military spouse to adapt to new rules that prevent them from using their household income when applying for credit under their own names.

 As we all know, your credit standing is very important given that it not only affects your credit card and loan rates, but also your insurance premiums, job prospects, and even your ability to rent an apartment or lease a car.
 It's easy to feel secure if your significant other has a strong credit score, but being prepared for anything means you have to consider what would happen in the unfortunate event of divorce or death.